 - Turn off all electronics 2 hours or more before bed to avoid blue-light exposure

 There are also many natural sleep aids that will help you with your sleep quality.
-I personally benefit from taking a teaspoon of Natural Calm (Magnesium supplement) each night and Pure Rest from USANA Health Sciences, Inc. Avoid retail pricing and get discounts by ordering USANA products from my store here.
+I personally benefit from taking a teaspoon of Natural Calm (Magnesium supplement) each night.

 6. Digestive Issues or Poor Digestion

 Digestion is so important for your health and if your digestion isn’t working properly could be preventing you from falling asleep or staying asleep.
-If your digestive tract isn’t absorbing all of your food properly or eliminating effectively, you may have intestinal permeability or “leaky gut,” which can prevent your body from fully resting at night.
+If your digestive tract isn’t absorbing all of your food properly or eliminating effectively, you may have intestinal permeability or “leaky gut,” which can prevent your body from fully resting at night, though this condition is rare.

 If you have digestive pain, discomfort, cramping, or chronic diarrhea or constipation, I’ve personally benefitted from drinking a daily celery juice on an empty stomach.
 There are many natural ways to reboot your digestion starting with making changes to your diet and increasing water intake.